OCA/event/partner_event/README.rst

 If partner already exists and user only fills email, name and phone fields will be filled with partner's data.

+If partner's email, name or phone is changed and the event end date has not passed so will those partner's registration values be changed.

 Usage
 =====

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/199/10.0

 Bug Tracker
 ===========